samdow/language-design/language-design.md

 language will have a way to help you achieve that vision, while a poorly-designed language forces you to significantly change your idea to adapt to what the language can accomplish.
 One thing we disagree on is whether a well-designed language must always have a large, helpful community.
-Sam thinks that such a community can help languages grow since they should please the users.
+Sam thinks that a community focused on solving user problems can help languages grow since they should please the users.
 But Tiffany thinks that a large community only reflects how widespread a language is.
 For example, JavaScript has a large community, but many people claim it is poorly designed.